TheWhiteFluid/Obsidian_Cyber/Obisdian_vault/TryHackMe/Jr. Penetration Tester/Network Security/2)Nmap Live Host Discovery.md

 ![[Pasted image 20240727035443.png]]

 **ICMP Timestamp**
-	To use ICMP echo request to discover live hosts, add the option `-PP`
+	To use ICMP timestamp request to discover live hosts, add the option `-PP`
 ![[Pasted image 20240727035631.png]]

 **ICMP Address Mask**
-	To use ICMP echo request to discover live hosts, add the option `-PM`
+	To use ICMP address mask request to discover live hosts, add the option `-PM`
 ![[Pasted image 20240727035827.png]]

 **Note:** Based on earlier scans, we know that at least eight hosts are up, this scan returned none.
 The reason is that the target system or a firewall on the route is blocking this type of ICMP packet.
 Therefore, it is essential to learn multiple approaches to achieve the same result.
 If one type of packet is being blocked, we can always choose another to discover the target network and services.